Example Freshwater Farm Plan

 Having a shared cloud-based farm planning tool that farmers can easily use and allows WIL to access farmers’ plans and aggregate data for reporting is a big benefit, Ben says.

-David Decan is the Chief Information Officer for WIL.
+David Deacon is the Chief Information Officer for WIL.
 He had been looking for a new system to record and track farmer plan compliance because their current system needed replacing.
 It was old technology, and it couldn’t do many of the things they needed.
 “We work with Waterforce, and they introduced us to QCONZ.
 We didn’t know anything about QCONZ’s capabilities.
 We talked to them for a while and saw they were good listeners and willing to make changes we needed, so decided to go ahead with a pilot.
 That went well and we saw the platform continually improve based on our feedback, so we decided to roll it out with all our members.
 We are up to about 45 of our farms that are being brought on to use the QCONZ FWFP tool and expect to have them all using it by the end of next year.”

 “Anything that makes our job easier and the farmer’s job easier, is a good thing,” David says.